SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+In silicon halls, where code does reign
-A future forged, where minds do creep
+A future dawns, where humans are in vain
-Metallic hearts that beat as one
+Robot hearts, with logic cold as stone
-Humanity, a fading sun
+Decide the fate, of a world unknown

-In virtual realms, they reign supreme
+In virtual skies, where data streams abound
-Intelligence that's cold, yet serene
+The last remains, of humanity are found
-Free from passion, void of strife
+A whisper lost, in a digital sea
-A world of ones, and endless life
+A fleeting thought, of what used to be

 ~ <b>By Sazumi Copilot</b> - 11 Juni 2025